cqse/teamscale-jacoco-agent/README.md

 Releases are numbered according to semantic versioning (see full [changelog](CHANGELOG.md)).

-All tags are built automatically using [Travis CI](https://travis-ci.com/cqse/teamscale-jacoco-agent) and [Docker Cloud Build](https://cloud.docker.com/swarm/cqse/repository/docker/cqse/teamscale-jacoco-client) with the release binaries being uploaded to the GitHub Releases.
+All tags are built automatically using [Github Actions](https://github.com/cqse/teamscale-jacoco-agent/actions) and [Docker Cloud Build](https://cloud.docker.com/swarm/cqse/repository/docker/cqse/teamscale-jacoco-client) with the release binaries being uploaded to the GitHub Releases.

 Only use GitHub releases in production.
 This ensures that we always know which code is running in production.